yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

    order also requests unauthenticated access to the certificate resource;
 6. After all authorizations complete successfully, the STAR certificate is issued;
-7. CP notifies uCDN that the STAR cert is available at the order's star-certificate URL;
+7. CP notifies uCDN that the STAR certificate is available at the order's star-certificate URL;
 8. uCDN forwards the information to dCDN.
 At this point the ACME signalling is complete;
-9. dCDN requests the STAR cert using unauthenticated GET from the ACME CA;
+9. dCDN requests the STAR certificate using unauthenticated GET from the ACME CA;
 10. the CA returns the certificate.
 Now dCDN is fully configured to handle HTTPS traffic in-lieu of the Content Provider.